akiraohgaki/devsrv/README.md

 A lightweight development web server.

-Designed for rapid prototyping and testing of front-end applications.
+Designed for the rapid prototyping and testing of front-end applications.

 ## Usage